Jason Chan (singer): 2008–2009: Close Up, Can't Be Half

-2011–2014: Quinquennium, Lost and Found, The Next Moment, and Tales
+2011–2014: The Next Moment and Tales

-Chan released his first greatest hits compilation Quinquennium on 23 June 2011, marking his fifth year in the industry.
-Four new songs were recorded for the compilation album: "Unlimited" (無限, with labelmate Phil Lam), "Dignity" (尊嚴), "Praise Myself" (讚讚自己), and "Looking From Afar" (望遠方), the Cantonese theme song for Korean drama Yi San.
-Chan played a supporting role in the film Lan Kwai Fong.

-Lost and Found was released on 23 March 2012.

 Released on 15 March 2013, The Next Moment was Chan's sixth studio album.
 Singles "Let the Bullets Fly" (讓子彈飛), "Contradict", "People Around" were released as singles.
 Chan wrote six of the songs on the album, taking a much higher degree of creative control.
 A deluxe edition was issued 23 May, adding three music videos and footage from his Jason Chan & Friends The Next Moment mini-concert.

 Tales was released 26 November 2013.
 In support of the album Chan headlined his first major concert, Tales Live 2013, at the Kowloonbay International Trade & Exhibition Centre Star Hall on 29 November 2013.
 The concert was released as a DVD+CD 31 March 2014 as TALES Live 2013/14.